 Nicaragua Lobster

-Last Updated: September 2019
+Last Updated: September 2022

 Nicaragua is the largest producer of Caribbean spiny lobster in Central America.
 The fishery generates approximately $40 million dollars annually from exports, mainly to the United States.
-Thousands of Nicaraguans earn a livelihood through the fishery, from vessel owners and fishermen to packing plant employees.
+Thousands of Nicaraguans earn a livelihood through the fishery, from vessel owners and fishers to packing plant employees.

 FIP PARTICIPANTS